Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - Certification optional

-Plastic surgery nurses are involved in diverse aspects of plastic surgery, providing support to surgeons during procedures.
-They may assess patients pre-surgery, offer assistance in the operating room, administer postoperative care, and in some cases, perform nonsurgical procedures.
+Plastic surgery nurses assist in a variety of ways, supporting surgeons during procedures.
+They may conduct patient assessments before surgery, provide assistance in the operating room, administer postoperative care, and sometimes even perform nonsurgical procedures.
+These duties are integral to ensuring the success of both aesthetic and reconstructive surgeries.

 Career Traits: